a-diaz-herrero/ST_DLBCL/README.md

 ## 01_Spatial seurat object preprocessing
 Spatial transcriptomic data was processed employing R (v4.3.2) and Seurat (v4.1.1).
 Capture areas shared by multiple biopsies were segmented based on their coordinates with the package Semla (v1.1.6)

+## 02_RCTD deconvolution
+The spots of each sample were decomposed using the corresponding public scRNA-seq dataset (either DLBCL or SLO) as reference.
+The cell type proportions per  spot were generated using the probabilistic method RCTD (Robust Cell Type Decomposition) on _ multi-mode_.

+## 03_Leiden clustering of spots based on cell-type proportions
+Leiden algorithm, a graph-based clustering method implemented by Python v3.x, was applied in R to identify groups of spots based on similar cell composition.